 - 1/2 teaspoon crushed red pepper, or to taste

-- 4 tablespoons brown roux (see recipes, below)
+- 4 tablespoons brown roux

 - 1/4 teaspoon salt, or to taste

-- 1 cup rice cooked, optional for serving
+- 1 cup cooked rice (optional, for serving)